pinnacle-comp/pinnacle/wiki/configuration/creating-a-config.md

 > [!NOTE]
 > If you are rerunning the config generator, delete or rename any already existing files.
-> Otherwise, the config generator will fail (it does not overwrite files).
+> Otherwise, the config generator will fail (it will not overwrite files).